siberianfox/tinygwiki/Troubleshooting.md

 See also: [Homing Troubleshooting](https://github.com/synthetos/TinyG/wiki/TinyG-Homing-and-Limits-Troubleshooting)

+## Motor(s) hums but doesn't move
+PROBLEM: One or more motors hums but the motors don't move.
+It doesn;t matter how you set the current pots - it still happens.
+OTHER SYMPTOMS: Buffer corruption; machine wanders off aimlessly in the middle of a file.
+VARIANT: ...but it worked yesterday.
+DIAGNOSIS: The power supply might be inadequate and be collapsing under load.
+If you have a VOM or scope test the voltage to make sure you are getting what you think you are getting.
+A setup with 3 NEMA17 motors usually requires a power supply of at least 4 amps.
+3 NEMA23's requires at least 6 amps.

+Also the board prefers 24 volts to 12volts.
+The motors are snappier and don;t heat up as much as they do with lower voltages (this is not a typo - it's true - higher voltage makes the motors run cooler).

 ## System Shuts Down and Generates an ER Message
 PROBLEM: The system shuts down sporadically during cutting, or randomly at startup or during other operations.
 It generates a message like this: